 Three different accesses lead to this building, decorated with an old vine, the openings of which look out over the parklands.
 It has oval openings on the other side.

-It is composed of its original materials and although the building has been preserved, it is in need of internal restoration works.
+It still comprises its original materials and although the building has been preserved, it is in need of internal restoration works.

 Designed in the 18th century and redesigned at a later date, this 5 ha landscaped garden has French “Jardin remarquable” (outstanding garden) classification.
 It was laid out in line with the lake, the millrace as well as the river and exudes different fragrances, producing a colourful atmosphere.
 Its alleyways are planted with numerous varieties of trees, shrubs and other perennial plants.